tylernguyen/x1c6-hackintosh/EFI-OpenCore/README.md

 > ## `config.plist` Comments:
 * There are two `plist` files.
 Default `config.plist` is meant who those with a modded BIOS and have made the approiate settings as detailed in [docs/1_README-HARDWAREandBIOS.md](https://github.com/tylernguyen/x1c6-hackintosh/blob/master/docs/1_README-HARDWAREandBIOS.md) while `config_unmoddedBIOS.plist` is meant for those without a modded BIOS.
 If you have a modded BIOS and have made the adjustments detailed in my docs, `config.plist` should suffice.
 If your BIOS is unmodded, simply add the contents of `config_unmoddedBIOS.plist` to the main `config.plist`.
-* Notes on kexts and ACPI patches are on the respective Add OpenCore entry.
-Additionally, notes on ACPI patches can be found at [docs/4_README-ACPIpatching.md](https://github.com/tylernguyen/x1c6-hackintosh/blob/master/docs/4_README-ACPIpatching.md).
+* Notes on kexts and ACPI patches are on the respective OpenCore entries.
+Additionally, notes on ACPI patches can be found in [docs/2_README-ACPIpatching.md](https://github.com/tylernguyen/x1c6-hackintosh/blob/master/docs/2_README-ACPIpatching.md) as well as comments inside the patch.
 * Audio patches:
 `Device Properties` > `PciRoot(0x0)/Pci(0x1f,0x3)` > `layout-id`: Injects AppleALC layout-id `21`
 * Intel iGPU and HDMI patches: